2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 J.K.
 Ralston (1896-1987)

-James Kenneth Ralston was an American artist whose primary topics were the old West and images of cowboys and Native American Indians.
-At times he also did artwork for commercial buildings.
+James Kenneth Ralston was an American artist whose primary topics were the old West and images of cowboys and Native Americans.
+At times he did artwork for commercial buildings.

-Ralston's family moved to Colorado from Independence, Missouri in 1859, by ox team, then onto Idaho in 1863, and finally Montana in 1864, seeking gold each time.
+J.K.'s family moved to Colorado from Independence, Missouri, in 1859, by ox team, then onto Idaho in 1863, and finally Montana in 1864, seeking gold each time.
 J.K. was born in 1896, in Choteau, Montana.
-His family moved to Helena, soon thereafter.
+His family moved to Helena soon thereafter.

-In 1906, at the age of ten, they moved to the Capital P Ranch in Dawson County, Montana, just south of the Missouri River located across from the Fort Peck Indian Reservation in northeastern Montana.
+In 1906, at the age of ten, they moved to the Capital P Ranch in Dawson County, Montana, just south of the Missouri River located near the Fort Peck Indian Reservation in northeastern Montana.
 He spent his early adult years as a cowboy in eastern Montana.

 He returned to the Chicago Art Institute in the fall of 1920.

-In 1923, J.K. married his wife Willo and they lived on the Pacific coast for seven years.
-They returned to Montana in 1930, and took over his father's ranch, the Roman E, near Culbertson, Montana.
-The Great Depression forced them to move to Billings, Montana in 1935 and opened a studio where he began working as a professional full time artist.
+In 1923, J.K. married Willo, and they lived on the Pacific coast for seven years.
+They returned to Montana in 1930 and took over his father's ranch, the Roman E, near Culbertson, Montana.
+The Great Depression forced them to move to Billings, Montana, in 1935 and open a studio where J.K. began working as a professional full time artist.